ArefMT/lucy/README.md

 The entity extraction is done automatically by RASA, and it is then validated in a special component called the Rasa Action Server, where some heuristics are applied to validate if the correct entity has been correctly extracted.
 Upon validating the extracted entities, they are sent to a DB server to be saved to a MongoDB database, under the ID of the user.
 The Rasa Open-Source service then send the right response to the TTS service, to be turned into voice and sent back to the client app.
 The conversation log is saved after every interaction to a MongoDB database.

+#### TTS Service
 The TTS server is a python webserver built with Sanic, which is a HTTP server that offers HTTP responses via asynchronous request handling (fast), and it also has WebSocket support.
 The TTS processing is done using Coqui which is a spin-off project that continue the work of Mozilla open TTS project, which is not maintained anymore.
 Coqui offers pre-trained models.

 Because some of the voicebot responses are the same for all the interviews (like asking how you are), these responses have been generated beforehand and are saved as static files to the TTS server with a special naming convention.
 To save resources and not to generate them every time.
 Upon receiving the voicebot response, the TTS service checks whether the response should be generated in real time, and then send it via WebSocket to the client app.

-The client app "plays" the voicebot voice, and the cycle continue until the end of conversation is reached.
+The client app "play" the voicebot voice, and the cycle continue until the end of conversation is reached.
 The voicebot will then say goodbye and a new conversation can be started again.

 ## Installation